intel/stacks-templates-openfaas/README.md

 #### Pix2Pix usecase using DLRS template for OpenFaaS

-A machine learnig application using this template is available [here](https://github.com/intel/stacks-usecase/tree/master/pix2pix).
+A machine learning application using this template is available [here](https://github.com/intel/stacks-usecase/tree/master/pix2pix).

 ## License
 This project is licensed under the MIT license, see LICENSE file for further details.